Chapter 11 : Love rule #11

-All too soon, it was Christmas day and we prepared to head to Nana’s house for lunch with every Weasley on earth.
+All too soon, it was Christmas day and we prepared to head to Nanna’s house for lunch with every Weasley on earth.
 I cornered Hugo after we did family presents that morning.
 I’d gotten him the very expensive quiddich book he’d been lusting after, and he got me a card.

 “Hugo, can we not put aside whatever is shitting you, and just have a nice day?”
 I said, grabbing his arm as he went to shower.

 “Some things just aren’t easily forgiven, sis,” he muttered, wrenching his arm away and slamming the door.
 I sighed and went back to my room.
-He was clearly still seething about my absence from Mungo's.

 Mum was getting Dad ready, and I had nothing to do but wait for the shower to be free.
 I sat down in front of my dresser and gazed in the mirror.
 I’d really stopped looking after myself these last few weeks.
 My skin was dry and flaky, my hair was limp and dull, and I had scary circles under my eyes.